Adorkable/SegueingInfo/README.md

 [![Build Status](http://img.shields.io/travis/Adorkable/SegueingInfo.svg?branch=master&style=flat)](https://travis-ci.org/Adorkable/SegueingInfo)

-**SegueingInfo** provides a simple interface, category, and class for passing data between segueing *UIViewController*s in iOS *UIStoryboard*s using the `sender` parameter of the `performSegueWithIdentifier:sender:` selector.
+**SegueingInfo** provides a simple interface, category, and class for passing data between segueing *UIViewController*s in iOS and OSX *UIStoryboard*s using the `sender` parameter of the `performSegueWithIdentifier:sender:` selector.
+You should use this to enforce a formal, declarative interface that encourages modularity and weak dependancy.

 Installation
 ---